ericrogler/Green-Book/Z014_Assistant_Teachers.md

 Assistant teachers support you as if they were a second teacher in the area.
 They do not replace you, the primary teacher.

+The easiest way to have assistant teachers, and substitute teachers, like you as a teacher is having thorough lesson plans and well-behaved students for instruction instead of baby-sitting.
+- Sadly, reality has ways to make this not the ideal situation and the most difficult thing to do.

 Initially plan as if any assistant teachers may be absent or unable to assist effectively.

 ## **Long Answer**